NetLogo/Snooper-Extension/README.md

 This extension allows you to detect your local IP address.

-__Note__: On Linux versions of Java 6 or less, this extension will only return the IP of the loopback interface.

 ## Building

 Use the NETLOGO environment variable to tell the Makefile which NetLogoLite.jar to compile against.
 For example: